bradleywing/BHN-Data-Team-Wiki/docs/reporting/quick-reports-overview.md

 - Categories are assigned based on logic, audience, and usage—not solely on folder location.
 - Reports may occasionally span multiple categories (e.g. a Program Management report with exception logic).
 - All reports should be documented with matching comment block structure to aid onboarding and review.

+---

+## Changelog

+- **2025-09-22**: Fixes links to `FAMCare-SQL-Toolkit` GitHub main landing page.
+Adds `program_scope:`, `programs:`, `nav_order:` and `parent:` fields to frontmatter.
+Adds `change-management`, `data-team-facing`, `docummentation`, and `governance` tags to frontmatter.
+Adds link to `sql-asset-doc-standards.md`.
+- **2025-09-19**: Adds `permalink:` and `layout:` fields to the frontmatter.
+Fixes the URLs so that they point to various sections in the `sql-asset-doc-standard.md` in the remote BHN [FAMCare-SQL-Toolkit](https://github.com/Behavioral-Health-Network/FAMCare-SQL-Toolkit.git)` repo.
+Cleans up the links by removing the file name from all of them to enhance clarity and reduce mental load on the user.
+- **2025-09-16**: Updates frontmatter to align with `schema_version:` 1.0.
+- **2025-08-15**: Updates the cross-references to the renamed sql-asset-doc-standards.md throughout.
+Adds front-matter yaml.
+- **2025-07-21**: Adds Markdown file.